 - Your brand’s niche in the industry.
 What is your expertise, what makes you or what you sell, different?.
 Making this clear will make your brand stand out.

 - Your company values.
 In other words, what matters to your business?
 If you’re known as a safe, trustworthy and quality service, make this known to elicit trust from online users.
 Ideally, you would sum this up in a powerful company tagline.

 - How your business operates.
 If you’ve got a history of completing projects on time and within budget and with exceptional customer service, make this known.

 - Your people.
 Who are your leaders?
 Who are the individuals that clients or consumers will likely encounter?
 Their experience and expertise should be publicised so people know they’re in safe hands.

 Investing the time in painting a picture of your brand online can be well worth it.
 Are you a family-run business with over 25-years of experience in providing quality roofing?
+Do you have new property developments in the pipeline?
 Make this information front and centre on your website, perhaps with an ‘About us’ page that clearly explains who you are, what you do, your expertise, and brand values, using professional imagery to enhance authenticity.

 These messages should also be evident on your brand’s social media ‘About’ pages, too.
 This will help satisfy website users seeking evidence that you’re a reputable company.

 Drive traffic to your site with optimized blog content

 SEO is the art of engineering your site to rank for the keywords that your target audience are searching for online.
 Typically, the higher you rank for a keyword, the higher the volume of traffic (visitors) that will land on your site.
 There are many Google ranking factors but, to start with, you should focus on your ‘owned’ media by producing high-quality, relevant content for your construction and property audience.
 Setting up a company blog would be a great place to start.